Fairly healthy dessert

 Vegetarian or vegan

 Baked apples are vegetarian, but the butter keeps them from being vegan.
-If you want vegan baked apples, use nut butter or crushed walnuts or hazelnuts instead of the butter.
+If you want vegan baked apples, use crushed walnuts or hazelnuts instead of the butter.

 Don’t have time for this recipe?

-Try quick baked apples - cut up the apples and use a microwave - same great taste in about two minutes!
+Try quick baked apples – dice the apples, sprinkle the sugar and cinnamon and butter over the top, and use a microwave – same great taste in about two minutes!